This Index Is Not An Example

 - And I Must Scream — The narrator's fate at the end of I Have No Mouth and I Must Scream (when he utters the trope-naming line) fits every aspect of this trope but the immobility.
 He ends up immortal, blind, voiceless, trapped in a giant computer, and unable to commit suicide, but capable of limited movement.

 - Bigger Than Jesus — John Lennon didn't say this.
-He actually said they were "more popular than Jesus".
+He actually said they were "more popular than Jesus", and he insisted that it was a lamentation rather than a boast (he found it ridiculous that the public got more enthusiastic about singing groups than about religion).

 - Big Ol' Eyebrows — Named after one of Strong Bad's hypothetical designs for potential new looks Strong Mad could sport.
 Nobody in the work actually has large eyebrows.